aduImperfect/Project_A/project-a/_scratch/README.md

 # Scratch
 - This folder should be excluded from build.
 - This is for sharing concepts, archiving old scripts, testing ideas.
+- This can be treated as a recylebin